 For many couples, the engagement ring gets most of the spotlight, but in reality, the wedding band is often a bigger milestone.
-“A wedding band is a symbol of love, unity, and commitment,” explains the senior VP and chief merchandising officer of Signet, Tonia Zehrer.
+“A wedding band is a symbol of love, unity, and commitment,” explains Tonia Zehrer, senior vice president and chief merchandising officer of Signet Jewelers.
 “It’s a beautiful reminder of the person you’ve chosen to spend the rest of your life with.”
-However, while plenty of couples choose to utilize rings to commemorate their marriage, the concept of a wedding band isn’t for everyone.

-Specifically, grooms who aren’t used to jewelry can feel anxious about wearing a band forever.
-According to Jenny Wu, founder of Lace by Jenny Wu, it's common for grooms to be apprehensive when it comes to donning a wedding band because wearing a new piece of jewelry usually takes some getting used to.
+While plenty of couples do choose to utilize rings to commemorate their marriage, the concept of a wedding band isn’t for everyone; and grooms who aren’t used to jewelry can feel anxious about wearing a band forever.
+According to Jenny Wu, founder of Lace by Jenny Wu, it's common for grooms to be apprehensive when it comes to donning a wedding band, since wearing a new piece of jewelry can oftentimes be an adjustment.

 Meet the Expert

 - Jenny Wu is the founder of Lace by Jenny Wu, a luxe jewelry line specializing in three-dimensional printed rings and statement pieces.